tyleretters/lordsofthepit.com/_pages/faq.md

 ---

 Middle School is the logical next step after Old School utilizing sets from 1995 through 2003.
 This new and growing format offers a retrospective MTG experience with near-limitless brewing potential.
-[A detailed introduction is available here.](https://www.eternalcentral.com/introducing-middle-school/)

 ## What does BTFOOC mean?